Edinburgh Zoo: Giant pandas

+The pandas were flown back to China on December 4, 2023, signalling the end of their time in the UK.

 Magic Forest

 Located near the sun bear habitat, the Magic Forest is a building that houses several of the smaller rainforest animals like cotton-top tamarins, eastern pygmy marmosets, Goeldi's monkeys, gray-handed night monkeys, ground cuscuses and Northern Luzon giant cloud rats.

 Sloths and Armadillos

-Formerly Brilliant Birds, this walk through enclosure was opened in September 2021 and tells the story of wildlife in South America.
-It houses a pair of Linnaeus's two-toed sloths named Moana and Fiera, making Edinburgh Zoo currently the only zoo in Scotland to have sloths.
+Formerly Brilliant Birds, this walk through enclosure opened in September 2021 and tells the story of wildlife in South America.
+It houses a pair of Linnaeus's two-toed sloths named Nico and Feira, making Edinburgh Zoo currently the only zoo in Scotland to house sloths.
 It also houses two large hairy armadillos named Nymeria and Diogo.

 Giraffe House

 In 2019, Edinburgh Zoo announced the development of a new enclosure for giraffes, and launched a Crowdfunder campaign to raise money for the project.
 Construction of the giraffe house began in 2019, and it opened in June 2021.
 The zoo owns a bachelor herd of five male Nubian giraffes named Ronnie, Arrow, Gerald, Fennessy and Gilbert.